SimonGoring/neotomadb-manual/tables_chron.rst

   * Varve years BP

+.. _AggregateChronologies:

 AggregateChronologies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This table stores metadata for Aggregate Chronologies.
 An Aggregate Chronology refers to an explicit chronology assigned to a sample Aggregate.
-The individual Aggregate Samples have ages assigned in the `AggregateSampleAges <#_Table:_AggregateSampleAges>`__ table.
-An Aggregate Chronology would be used, for example, for a set of packrat middens assigned to an `AggregateDataset <#_Table:_AggregateDatasets_1>`__.
+The individual Aggregate Samples have ages assigned in the :ref:`AggregateSampleAges` table.
+An Aggregate Chronology would be used, for example, for a set of packrat middens assigned to an :ref:`AggregateDataset`.
 The Aggregate Chronology is analsgous to the Chronology assigned to samples from a single Collection Unit.

 An Aggregate may have more than one Aggregate Chronology, for example one in radiocarbon years and another in calibrated radiocarbon years.
 One Aggreagate Chronology per Age Type may be designated the default, which is the Aggregate Chronology currently preferred by the database stewards.